terwer/siyuan-plugin-publisher/README.md

 ## Recent critical updates and bug fixes

+- Urgently fix the error problem that may be caused by the first opening
 - Support for Yuque, Cnblogs, Metaweblog, TypeEcho, WordPress
 - Experience optimization to prevent duplicate submissions
 - Fixed missing general release parameters